May through September

 Beginner to advanced

-Spend a day outside the park and discover the singletrack that makes Whistler the mecca it is!
+Spend a day outside the park and discover the singletrack that makes Whistler the global destination that it is!
 Tailor your day with your guide and ride the classics through dense forests, past towering mountains and through mellow valleys.
 Let the experts show you hidden gems for all fitness and skill levels which are found only on the Whistler trails!

 Things you need to know

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

 We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
 For more information on COVID-19 measures in Whistler, please refer to the Tourism Whistler website.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!